-HTC First landing at AT&T on April 12 for $99.99, includes 4G LTE and Facebook HomeAlex Wagner - Deputy Managing Editor, News Desk
+HTC First landing at AT&T on April 12 for $99.99, includes 4G LTE and Facebook HomeAlex Wagner - Editorial Director of News and Content

 After giving us a look at Facebook Home, Facebook CEO Mark Zuckerberg brought AT&T Mobility CEO Ralph de la Vega and HTC CEO Peter Chou to introduce the HTC First.
 The HTC First will come with Facebook Home preinstalled, just as expected, and it'll land on AT&T's shelves on April 12 for $99.99 with a two-year contract or $449.99 without a commitment.
 Pre-orders for the First begin today.
 Interested customers will be able to pick up a First in either black, red, pale blue and white versions.

 As far as specs go, the HTC First will be displaying all of a user's Facebook content on a 4.3-inch 720p Super LCD screen.
 Under the First's hood is support for AT&T's 4G LTE network as well as a 1.4GHz dual-core Snapdragon 400 processor, which is one of the new chips that Qualcomm officially introduced earlier this year.
 And as Zuckerberg noted several times during today's event, Facebook Home is software that runs on top of Android, and on the First it'll be running on top of Android 4.1 Jelly Bean.
 Rounding out the HTC First's spec list is a 5-megapixel rear camera, 1.6-megapixel front-facing shooter, 1GB RAM and a 2,000mAh battery.